rustprooflabs/pgosm-flex/docs/DOCKER-RUN.md

 ```

 Running the above command a second time will detect that the target database
-has osm2pgsql replication setup and load data via the defined replication
+has `osm2pgsql-replication` setup and load data via the defined replication
 service.